 Cons: Quality of Manufacturing

 The drawbacks of bamboo are the products that do not meet or maintain quality manufacturing standards and finishes.
 Cheap, poorly manufactured bamboo made from immature stalks can "cup" under pressure, and is also easily scratched and dented.
 It can emit unsafe amounts of formaldehyde and other chemical toxins.
 (High-quality manufacturers create products safely that follow European EO safety standards with documentation.)
 Another con: while it is moisture resistant, too much water can damage bamboo.
 Don't install it in bathrooms or areas with high moisture content.

 Choose Quality Products

 To ensure you choose a quality product, look for the Forest Stewardship Council logo or ask for documentation on the chemicals used in manufacturing and the floor finishes.
 Select a product that has at least a 1/4-inch thick surface layer for the best results.
 Check the finish materials: High-quality bamboo flooring includes five to seven finish coats of an aluminum oxide product and a ceramic topcoat that resists scratches when compared with products that just have multiple polyurethane coats.

 Product Cost and Warranties

 The bamboo flooring's cost and the length of its warranty are both good indicators of the quality of the product, with lower-priced items typically of lower quality.
-The Green Building Supply website indicates that the manufacturers that have adopted high-quality finishes often guarantee their products against delamination for the product's lifetime and from 25 to 35 years for wear in warranties.
+Some manufacturers have adopted quality finishes, and will often guarantee their products for the product's lifetime or for 25 to 35 years for wear in warranties.